the-pudding/hyphenated-names/README.md

 ## Notes

 Korean names, where the last name appears before the first name, were later manually untagged as hyphenated names.
+Players were grouped into decades by the season in which they played in their first professional game.
+When seasons spanned multiple years (i.e. 1979-1980), the last year was used as the decade.
+The reasons for hyphenation were manually researched and added into `sportsCombinedNames_withReasons.csv`.